 Does shockwave therapy really work?

 Shockwave therapy works!
 The National Institute for Health and Care Excellence (NICE) has approved guidelines for its application for the treatment of various tendon-based injuries.
 Many other scientific papers report the effectiveness of ESWT.
+A study of 384 patients, suffering from a tendinopathy, published in the US National Center for Biotechnology Information, concluded:

 “The pain reduction and the improvement of functionality and quality of life after shockwave treatment increased by at least two points on the five-point Likert scale both post-treatment.”

 “Shockwave therapy significantly reduced the pain that accompanies tendinopathies and improves functionality and quality of life.
-It might be first choice because of its effectiveness and safety.”
+It might be the first choice because of its effectiveness and safety.”

 A 2012 meta review of studies which examined extracorporeal shockwave therapy in musculoskeletal disorders, published in the Journal of Orthopaedic Surgery and Research, concluded: